 In general, your subject should be about eight feet away from the green screen.
 To light them, you’re going to need the following lights.

-- Key light: The predominant light source for the subject.
+- Key light: The key light is the predominant light source for the subject.
 It should match wherever the light source (i.e. the sun, other lights in a building) would naturally be.

-- Back light: Creates a soft halo effect in the subject’s hair.
-Mostly only used when the subject should be in a studio setting.
+- Back light: The back light creates a soft halo effect in the subject’s hair.
+Mostly used when the subject should be in a studio setting.

 You may need to adjust the setup from our diagram slightly.
 For example, you may need more fill lights depending on the kind of shot you want.
 That’s okay!
 But that’s why you need to deal with the subject first.
 If you light the green screen first, then you may need to change it later based off what your subject needs to do.
 Then you’ve wasted a bunch of time for nothing.